 Avoiding them yield better revenue and put everyone on the same foot.
 Need to know more about the ‘Waterfall’ and ‘Google AdX Privilege’ and why you should avoid them?
 Take a look at this definitive guide.
 As a result of header bidding, publishers have seen improved ad revenue without increasing the number of ad units.

 As per AdZerk’s latest header bidding report, closed to 80 percent of top 1000 sites that use programmatic to sell ads use ‘Header Bidding’ to monetize their inventories.
 The adoption rate is graudually increasing for the last few years.

 Even though header bidding increases the revenue by up to 60 percent, publishers need to partner with the right companies (SSPs) to get the results.

-At Automatad, we offer header bidding suite for publishers of all sizes and ensure ad quality and superior user experience at all costs.
-In case you are looking to explore more on Header Bidding and Optimization, reach us at automatad.com.
+At Automatad, we offer header bidding wrapper for mid-market and premium publishers and ensure ad quality and superior user experience at all costs.
+In case you are looking to explore more on header bidding and 0ptimization, reach us at automatad.com.